Jorge de Frutos: Real Madrid and loan moves

 On 1 May 2018, De Frutos agreed on a pre-contract with Real Madrid, effective as of 1 July; upon arriving, he was assigned to the reserves also in the third division.

 On 25 June 2019, De Frutos moved to another La Liga club Real Valladolid on loan for the season.
 He made his professional debut on 20 October, replacing Javi Moyano in a 1–1 away draw against Athletic Bilbao.
 On 17 January 2020 after only three league appearances, he moved to Segunda División side Rayo Vallecano also on loan.

 Levante and Rayo Vallecano

 On 29 July 2020, de Frutos agreed to a five-year contract with Levante UD in the top tier.
 On 17 August 2023, de Frutos returned to Rayo Vallecano on a five-year contract, with the club now in the first division.

 International career

-On 7 September 2025, De Frutos debuted for the Spain national football team in a 2026 FIFA World Cup qualification against Turkey, which ended in a 6–0 victory for his country.
+On 7 September 2025, De Frutos debuted for the Spain national team in a 2026 FIFA World Cup qualification against Turkey, which ended in a 6–0 victory for his country.